metacall/core/docs/README.md

   return a * b
 ```

-If this code is loaded, **METACALL** will be able to inspect the types and define the signature.
+If this code is loaded, **MetaCall** will be able to inspect the types and define the signature.
 Signature includes the names of the arguments, the types of those arguments if any, and the return type if any.

-It may be possible that the function loaded into **METACALL** is duck typed.
+It may be possible that the function loaded into **MetaCall** is duck typed.
 This means it does not have information about what types it supports and therefore they cannot be inspected statically.

 ``` python
 def multiply_duck(a, b):
   return a * b
 ```

-At low level **METACALL** must always know the types to do the call.
+At low level **MetaCall** must always know the types to do the call.
 This types can be inferred statically or dynamically and this has implications over the call model.

 In the first example, we can simply call the function without specifying the types.